-Since 1990, Charles retired and Richard and Barbara Fleisher continue what is now called Ahrens Companies.
+Since 1990, Charles retired and Richard and Judy Ahrens continue what is now called Ahrens Companies.

-The present Ahrens Companies has expanded its services to include new construction, renovation of multifamily residential buildings, construction management, aircraft hangar facilities, municipal facilities, community gymnasiums and much more.
+The present Ahrens Companies has expanded its services to include design, value engineering, new construction, renovation of multifamily residential buildings, construction management, aircraft hangar facilities, municipal facilities, community gymnasiums, emergency response facilities and much more.

 We recently completed a pre-engineered plant addition for W.R.
 Bonsal which happens to be the tallest pre-engineered building system by United Structures of America, Inc. in North America, which houses aggregate silos used in the making of cement products nationwide.
 They have twelve silos holding 150,000 lbs./silo aggregate with the base at 70′ from grade and 120′ height.